divi243/100-days-of-code/log.md

 **Today's Progress**: Tried hackerrank problem to count the number of distinct pairs in an array whose difference is a number "k".
 Was satisfied as i could solve it on my own, made use of for loops first to grab each element find difference then check if they satisfy the condition, if so increment count.

+Day 20:September 3rd 2020

+Today's Progress: Read articles on dev.to related to selenium, planned to test any one website each week using selenium and testNG.
+Wrote few testcases for website www.guru99.com, started with launching website checking title.

+Thoughts: A new strategy feels good, a goal is set and that makes my path much clearer.

+### Day 20: September 4th 2020

+***Today's Progress**: Organized my notion notes, added new article for my blog writing related to selenium and testing.
+Added few more test cases for testing week 1 website - guru99 and executed the same. mostly worked on writing notes and testing.
+Learned about how to find elements using locators.
+Learned about list of webelements and how to access them.
+Wrote 4 positive test cases and updated the same in my notes

+Thoughts: Productive day.